abinit/abinit/doc/tutorial/eph4mob.md

 where $n\in\text{CB}$ denotes states in the conduction bands.
 Similar expressions hold for holes.
 At zero total carrier concentration, the Fermi level $\ef$ is located inside the band gap so that $n_e = n_h$.

-A typical computation requires different steps:
+A typical computation of mobilities requires different steps:

   * Ground state computation to obtain the DEN and the WFK files
   * DFPT calculation for a set of $\qq$-points in the IBZ associated to a homogeneous mesh
-  * Merging of the partial DDB and POT files with *mrgddb* and *mrgdv*, respectively
+  * Merging of the partial DDB and POT1 files with *mrgddb* and *mrgdv*, respectively
   * Computation of the GS wavefunctions on a dense $\kk$-mesh
   * Interpolation of the e-ph scattering potentials and computation of the electron lifetimes for the relevant $\kk$-points contributing to the mobility